aroberge/friendly-traceback-docs/docs/html/_sources/syntax_error.rst.txt

-Developer: Adding a new SyntaxError case
+Developer: Add a new SyntaxError case
 ========================================

 ``SyntaxError``, and its subclasses, ``IndentationError`` and ``TabError``,